 The Public Health Sciences Institute is providing an update about Morehouse's novel coronavirus (COVID-19) response and this summer’s Public Health Leader Fellowship Program.
 The Public Health Leader Fellowship Program will conduct programming in the summer of 2021, as decided by the Office of Minority Health and Health Equity via the centers for Disease Control and Prevention in consultation with the partnering institutions.
-The method in which PHLFP Programming will be delivered has not been confirmed, as it may be delivered completely virtual or using a hybrid method that includes both remote and in-person components.
-All program delivery decisions will follow the COVID-19 guidelines established by the CDC in efforts to prioritize the health and safety of all program partners, participants, and staff.
+The method in which We will deliver programming virtually May 17 to August 3.
+All program delivery decisions follow the COVID-19 guidelines established by the CDC in efforts to prioritize the health and safety of all program partners, participants, and staff.
 Updates regarding this decision will be communicated as they are received to all current and prospective applicants and partners.

 If you have questions or concerns, contact PHSI via firstname.lastname@example.org or at (470) 639-0520.
 Thank you for your interest in the program, and PHSI looks forward to interacting with you in 2021.